jlebar/git-pr-chain/README.md

 ```
     log                 List commits in chain
     new                 Mark HEAD as starting a new PR in the chain
-    end-chain           Add a commit to mark the end of the chain
+    end-chain           Add a commit to mark the end of the chain.
+No commits beyond this point will be uploaded to github.
     push                Create and update PRs in github
     merge               Merge one (default) or more PRs (not yet implemented)
 ```